Niger crisis deepens as France plans evacuation and coup leaders get support from neighbouring juntas | Politics

 US Secretary of State Antony Blinken on Sunday commended the resolve of the ECOWAS leadership to "defend constitutional order in Niger" after the sanctions announcement, and joined the bloc in calling for the immediate release of Bazoum and his family.

-Also Sunday, junta spokesman Col Maj Amadou Abdramane banned the use of social media to put out messages he describe as harmful to state security.
+Also Sunday, junta spokesman Col. Maj.
+Amadou Abdramane banned the use of social media to put out messages he described as harmful to state security.
 He also claimed without evidence that Bazoum's government had authorised the French to carry out strikes to free Bazoum.

-Observers believe Bazoum is being held at his house in the capital, Niamey.
-The first photos of him since the coup appeared Sunday evening, sitting on a couch smiling beside Chad's President Mahamat Deby, who had flown in to mediate between the government and the junta.
+Observers believe Bazoum is being held at his house in Niamey.
+The first photos of him since the coup appeared Sunday evening, sitting on a couch smiling beside Chad President Mahamat Deby, who had flown in to mediate between the government and the junta.

-In the capital of Niger, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can't pay rent.
+In the capital, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can't pay rent.
 They scramble daily to make enough money to feed their children.

 Since the 1990s, the 15-nation ECOWAS has tried to protect democracies against the threat of coups, with mixed success.